bmanders716/bmanders716.github.io/cookbook.md

 Add pepper and salt; and serve with fried _croutons_ of bread.

-Potato PurÈe.
+Potato PurÈ•Æ

-_Ingredients_--1†lb. of potatoes.
+_Ingredients_--1‡¨¢. of potatoes.
                1 onion.
                1 stick of celery.
-               1Ω pint of white stock.
+               1Ì†∞int of white stock.
-               Ω pint of cream or milk.
+               Ì†∞int of cream or milk.
                Pepper and salt to taste.

 _Method._--Peel the potatoes, and cut them, as well as the onion and the